m0ose/asx/README.md

 ## AgentScript-next Repository

-This is a repository for the next version of the CoffeeScript [AgentScript 1.0](http://agentscript.org) Agent Based Modeling framework, converted into an es6 module based project.
+This is a repository for the next version of the [AgentScript 1.0](http://agentscript.org) Agent Based Modeling framework, converted into an es6 module based project using Three.js.

 ### Developer Information